-II.A.2.
+- II.A.2.
 The program director and, as applicable, the program's leadership team, must be provided with support adequate for administration of the program based upon its size and configuration.
+(Core) - II.A.2.a) Program leadership, in aggregate, must be provided with support equal to a dedicated minimum time specified below for administration of the program.
+This may be spent by the program director only or divided between the program director and one or more associate (or assistant) program directors.
 (Core)

-II.A.2.a) At a minimum, the program director must be provided with the dedicated time and support specified below for administration of the program: (Core)

-Number of Approved Minimum Support
+Number of Approved Fellow Positions Minimum Support Required (FTE)

-Fellow Positions Required (FTE)

-<7 0.20
+1-6 0.20

-7-9 0.25

-10-12 0.30

-13-15 0.35
+7-8 0.36

-16-18 0.40
+9-10 0.40